 The second step in strategic workforce planning is mapping out the skills, knowledge, and competencies that your future labor force will need.
 This competency mapping should take into account the changing demands of your industry, advancements in technology, and the evolving expectations of the workforce.
 Identifying these competencies early can help your organization get ahead in the war for talent.

 Once you have your labor forecast and competency map, the next step is to develop a strategic plan to fill any identified gaps.
 This might involve recruitment, training and development, re-skilling, upskilling, or even restructuring.
+If you’re looking for expert assistance in this process, partnering with leading employment agencies like Colonial Agency that provides valuable insights and resources.
 The aim is to have the right people, with the right skills, in the right jobs, at the right time.

 It’s also essential to ensure alignment between individual and organizational goals.
 Employees should understand how their work contributes to the overall business strategy.
 This not only enhances engagement and productivity but also fosters a culture of continuous learning and development.